Seantaysatay/2022-Project-1/README.md

 Since 2020, the prices of HDB resale flats have been rising rapidly.
 This served as a motivation to embark on this project; to explore HDB resale trends I was curious about.

 User's goals:
-I want to know more about the history of my region and want an app that shows me how to get to historical places of interest.
+I want to know the historical average price of a HDB resale flat that meets certain conditions, like town, flat type and storey range.

 Interactive Features to have:
 ● Read historical data of HDB resale transactions from an updated government data source